 GEM Sustainability Certification Rating Program aims to address the sustainability of a given development throughout its lifecycle from design through construction to operation.
-GEM Sustainability Certification Reference Guide provides design guidance and detailed requirements for rating a project's potential performance.
+GEM Sustainability Certification

+Reference Guide provides design guidance and detailed requirements for rating a project's potential performance.

-GEM Sustainability Certification Rating has been organized into Twenty Seven Principles that are fundamental to a more sustainable development.
+GEM Sustainability Certification Rating has been organized into Thirty Principles that are fundamental to a more sustainable development.
 These Principles include -

-- 1. Natural landscape and tree plantation Conserving, preserving and restoring the regional natural environment and habitat - 2.
-Save energy Targeting energy conservation through improved building envelop, reduced demand, energy efficiency and renewable sources - 3.
-Save water Reducing water demand, encouraging efficient distribution, water treatment, reuse of treated water and alternative resources of water - 4.
+- 1. Natural landscape and tree plantation Conserving, preserving and restoring the regional natural environment and habitat. - 2.
+Fire and Life Safety requirements integration in Sustainable Buildings. - 3.
+Use of Passive Design Strategies in the Sustainable Buildings. - 4.
+Save energy Targeting energy conservation through improved building envelop, reduced demand, energy efficiency and renewable sources. - 5.
+Save water Reducing water demand, encouraging efficient distribution, water treatment, reuse of treated water and alternative resources of water. - 6.
 Regional and recycled materials Considering regional and recycled materials when selecting and specifying materials.
-Reduce the use of virgin materials. - 5.
-Natural light and fresh air Improving quality and connectivity of outdoor and indoor spaces - 6.
-Training and capacity building Inter-disciplinary teamwork and training to deliver sustainable and quality product throughout the life of the project - 7.
-Going the extra mile in building design and construction
+Reduce the use of virgin materials. - 7.
+Natural light and fresh air Improving quality and connectivity of outdoor and indoor spaces. - 8.
+Training and capacity building Inter-disciplinary teamwork and training to deliver sustainable and quality product throughout the life of the project. - 9.
+Going the extra mile in building design and construction.